MirAfaqueAlli/simon-says-game/README.md

 -  Implementing different difficulty levels
 -  Creating an animated game over screen
 -  Adding a local leaderboard to save high scores

-## License📜
-This project is open-source and available under the MIT License.